Isaac Levitan: Later life

 In September 1892 Jews were again expelled from Moscow and Levitan left the city for Boldino.
-His friends' pleadings enabled him to return by December of that year.
+Kuvshinnikov demonstrated his tolerance for his wife's affair by using his influence to enable Levitan him to return to the city by December of that year.

-In 1897, already world-famous, he was elected to the Imperial Academy of Arts and in 1898 he was named the head of the Landscape Studio at his alma mater.
+In 1897, already world-famous, Levitan was elected to the Imperial Academy of Arts and in 1898 he was named the head of the Landscape Studio at his alma mater.

 Levitan spent the last year of his life at Chekhov's home in Crimea.
 In spite of the effects of a terminal illness (he suffered from a heart condition for much of his life), his last works are increasingly filled with light.
 They reflect tranquility and the eternal beauty of Russian nature.

 He was buried in Dorogomilovo Jewish cemetery.
 In April 1941 Levitan's remains were moved to the Novodevichy Cemetery, next to Chekhov's necropolis.
 Levitan did not have a family or children.